We've all had to start somewhere

 Social

-Throughout the year there are many social outings including trips to the cinema, theatre and other cultural events. .
-These events are published in our monthly newsletter.
+Throughout the year there are social outings including trips to the cinema, theatre and other cultural events.
+These events are initiated and organised be club members, and details are published in our monthly newsletter.